ash-j-f/AIE-ClusterFrac/README.txt

 HOW TO USE CLUSTERFRAC

 	ClusterFrac relies on SFML to provide the networking layer, and ZLIB to provide data compression.
-These libraries may need to be included in your application if you extend the functionaily of ClusterFrac classes.
+These libraries may need to be included in your application if you extend the functionality of ClusterFrac classes.
 Copies of these libraries can be found in /DISTRIBUTABLE/ClusterFrac Library Distributable/

 	An application using ClusterFrac would typically implement the ClusterFrac Host class, which manages distribution of tasks to all connected clients.